Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 G – SLIGACHAN WATERFALLS – On the way to Sligachan, on road A863, right next to the sign “SLIGACHAN” there is parking on the left, and the path to the waterfalls is on the right.
 After about 200 meters, you will reach a small wooden bridge that goes over the waterfall.
 Seeing lots of waterfalls already, we decided to pass and go to the next stop in Sligachan.
 The whole scenery in this area is absolutely beautiful with the Black Cuillin on the right and the Red Cuillin on the left.
 The first photo below, of the Black Cuillin, was taken on the A863 road about 1 Km from Sligachan.
 The second photo, of the Red Cuillin, was taken further on the A863 about ½ Km from Sligachan, close to the Sligachan waterfalls parking.

-Black Cuillin near Sligachan - Scotland Road Trip Itinerary
+Black Cuillin Mountains near Sligachan, Isle of Skye on a Scotland Road Trip Itinerary

 Black Cuillin near Sligachan © The Luxury Travelers

-Red Cuillin near Sligachan - Scotland Road Trip Itinerary
+Red Cuillin Mountains near Sligachan, Isle of Skye on a Scotland Road Trip Itinerary

 Red Cuillin near Sligachan © The Luxury Travelers

-Old Sligachan Bridge - Scotland Road Trip Itinerary
+Old Sligachan Bridge, Isle of Skye on a Scotland Road Trip Itinerary

 Old Sligachan Bridge © The Luxury Travelers